 Our goal is to facilitate regathering in a safe and compliant way, and to make our services as “touchless” as possible.
 We have tried to make these guidelines simple, asking you to manage your own risk and to express care toward others.

-Finally, this plan is fluid and represents only the first phase of returning to church.
+Finally, this plan is fluid and represents a series of phases to be able to return to church.
 We ask you to regather in person only when you are comfortable doing so.
 We love you and look forward to worshipping with you, either in person or online.
 We pray diligently that this hardship will pass and that you will stay healthy and safe.

 Currently, our state is allowing gatherings based on square metres.
 We expect this number to increase over time, and as it does, it will be in communicated to the church and adjustments made.
-At this juncture, our auditorium is only able to have up to 50 adults (from the 21st Dec 2020) apart from essential church workers.
+At this juncture, our auditorium is only able to have up to 100 adults (from 12th February 2021) apart from essential church workers.

 We will provide multiple separate seating spaces during each service.
 This will help with social distancing, flow, and families with small children.